 Amy is artistic director of the Canandaigua Lake Music Festival in New York, and the cellist of The Corigliano Quartet, which has been hailed by Strad Magazine as having "abundant commitment and mastery," and whose recent Naxos CD was named one of the top two recordings of the year by both the New Yorker and Gramophone Magazine.
 Her piano trio, Trio Vela, performs regularly at Bargemusic in New York City.
 She also performs regularly in duos, trios, and quartets with the world's most celebrated fiddler, Mark O'Connor.
 Amy has performed sonatas and chamber music with many of the world's leading musicians, including Leon Fleisher, Jon Kimura Parker, Arnold Steinhardt, Bernard Greenhouse, and Ani Kavafian.

-Amy is also a devoted teacher: in her home, at the New York School for Strings, as a guest teacher at Juilliard, and at numerous summer music festivals.
+Amy is also a devoted teacher: in her home, at the Juilliard School Pre-College, and at numerous summer music festivals.
 Several of her students commute for lessons from hundreds of miles away, some from as far away as Alaska and Japan.
 Amy's upcoming schedule includes solo and chamber music performances in England, Sydney, New Zealand, Tokyo, New York, Los Angeles, Salt Lake, Wisconsin, Rochester, Denver, Chicago, and Germany.
 Amy also has a brand new CD out and available, which she had the honor to record with Grammy Award winning contemporary classical music producer, Judith Sherman.

 NEW CD AVAILABLE: "MEMORIES AND SOUVENIRS"